We are working on a seastead design.

 Two seasteads will be able to connect together with a walkway, one behind the other, so that while underway

-In really high winds the differential thrust will eventually not be sufficient control.
+In really high winds (no kite) the differential thrust will eventually not be sufficient to

-Think we want "trailing drogue on a sliding bridle" or "drogue with adjustable bridle".
+and we will want "trailing drogue on a sliding bridle" or "drogue with adjustable bridle".

 We will have a winches at the two back corners each with ropes going out to the drogue.